hytechclub/cs-101/WhileLoops/WhileLoopBasicExercises.md

 Run the program, and enter a few responses.
 Verify that the loop continues forever, _unless_ the message of "You are not annoying" is entered.

 ## 4. Rainbow Road Forever
 It is also possible to make a `while` loop that continues forever.
-Note that an infinite loop _can_ be a serious issue, but it can also be used for a useful purpose.
+Note that an infinite loop _can_ be a serious code error, but it can also be used for a useful purpose.

 In this exercise, create a program that infinitely prints out a rainbow road.